phu2007vis/my_docker/README.md

 1. Assert your ec2 is t3.small and 15gb  disk at least
 2. Choose the ubuntu vm ( very important because of type of command line it just work in linux ubuntu)
 3. Add inbound rule : custom tcp 3000 anywherer ( container in ec2 expose a port 3000 and route to port 80 to application inside the container)
+4. Assert your subnet of ec2 is public otherwise you can't connect to ec2
-4. Because the model deeplearning is heavy so it will take about 5 minutes to boot the web site and pull the image
+5. Because the model deeplearning is heavy so it will take about 5 minutes to boot the web site and pull the image

 # All bin bash (paste to user data when lauching intances)